-The amount invested in Index funds in November 2019 was only ₹7,700 crores which says there is a long way for it to go in India in terms of its benefits and awareness.
+The amount invested in Index funds in November 2019 was ₹7,700 crores.
+This is a small droplet in a ₹28,00,000 crores mutual fund industry in India.

 Indians look for returns and not risk-adjusted returns

-Since the average Indian chases returns he tends to often buy an actively-managed mutual fund that’s doing better than benchmark, hold on to it until the fund performance goes south, redeems it and replaces it with another fund.
-In other words, the average Indian is worse off than before because he has not made much on the mutual fund he originally bought because of the ups and downs and ended up paying more from his pocket due to taxes on capital gains.
+Since the average Indian chases returns he often buys an actively-managed mutual fund that’s doing better than benchmark, holds on to it until the fund performance goes south, redeems it and replaces it with another fund.
+This pattern makes the average Indian is worse off as he buys when the price is high and sells when price is low.

 Performance of Index funds as compared to Actively managed funds in India

-The SPIVA India Scorecard is a research document released by S&P Global which shows some interesting insights on actively managed and passively managed index funds.
-The document compares the performance of actively managed Indian mutual funds with their respective benchmark indices over a 1 year, 3 year, 5 year and 10 year period.
-You can view the entire report here.
+The SPIVA India Scorecard is a research document released by S&P Global.
+The report shows some interesting insights on actively managed and passively managed index funds.
+The document compares the performance of actively managed Indian mutual funds with their respective benchmark indices.
+This is done over a 1 year, 3 year, 5 year and 10 year period.

-The study found that the under-performance to benchmark for actively-managed funds is quite high in large-cap funds as compared to mid & small-cap funds.
+The study looked at the under-performance to benchmark for actively-managed funds.
+This underperformance was quite high in large-cap funds as compared to mid & small-cap funds.
 Please refer to the table below –

 The data shows that most actively-managed funds have not been able to outperform the index across different time frames.
 The corporate bond funds have been the worst performers here followed by government bonds and large-cap mutual funds.
 As an investor, I am quite in a quandary because the appreciation of my wealth is as much a factor on my decision of which fund (and fund manager) to go with and I have a chance of being wrong 9 out of 10 times.
 This makes all the more reason to opt for passively managed index funds.